 Bytemark is a company that respects privacy of, and ownership of data.
-This privacy statement explains what data we hold, and for what purposes we use those data.
+This privacy statement explains what data we collect, and for what purposes we use it.

 - to verify your details where we suspect fraudulent use of our services.